spring-epfl/not-yet-another-id-code/README.md

 # Not Yet Another Digital ID: Privacy-preserving Humanitarian Aid Distribution

-This repository includes the code in the evaluation section of the paper *"Not Yet Another Digital ID: Privacy-preserving Humanitarian Aid Distribution"* in IEEE S&P 2023.
+This repository includes the prototype implementations used to evalute the designs in the paper *"Not Yet Another Digital ID: Privacy-preserving Humanitarian Aid Distribution"* by Boya Wang, Wouter Lueks, Justinas Sukaitis, Vincent Graf Narbel, and Carmela Troncoso, presented at IEEE S&P 2023.
+The conference version will be available soon, in the mean time, you can find the [full arXiv version here](https://arxiv.org/abs/2303.17343).

 > **Abstract**
 > Humanitarian aid-distribution programs help bring physical goods to people in need.